harryrampr/OPP_Composite_Pattern-Rest_Menu/README.md

 of time during development, testing and maintenance.
 If you aren't using PhpStorm, we encourage you to test it [free for 30 days](https://www.jetbrains.com/phpstorm/download/#section=windows).

 We have curated project template for PHP 8.1.x development.
-You don't need PhpStorm to use the template, you may use it with any other IDE.
-Just remove the `.idea` folder containing PhpStorm configuration.
+You don't need PhpStorm to use our template, just remove the `.idea` folder containing PhpStorm configuration.

 #### Our template has the following features: